siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

     ```

 ??? info "5.
-Quantities are defined with type, shape and unit properties"
+Quantities can be defined with type, shape, unit and other properties"
     Quantities define possible primitive values.
-The first line in the quantity definition includes a user-defined name for the quantitiy.
-The basic properties that go into a quantity definition are `type`, `shape`, and `unit`.
+The basic properties that can go into a quantity definition are `type`, `shape`, and `unit`.

     ```yaml
     definitions: